 We make every effort to give the best service possible to everyone who attends our practice.

 We are continually striving to improve our service.
-Any helpful suggestions would be much appreciated and a suggestion box is located in the waiting area.
+Any helpful suggestions would be appreciated.
+Our complaints leaflet is available from reception.

 You are entitled to see a practitioner of your choice for a routine appointment.
 However this cannot be guaranteed for urgent appointments.

 We would expect you to cancel any appointments that you cannot attend.

 We adhere to the NHS Zero Tolerance Policy and therefore do not tolerate aggression of any kind, either verbal or physical.
 If any incident does occur, you may be removed from the practice list and reported to the police.

 Our premises have suitable access for disabled persons and there is car parking available.

 We provide a “LOOP” system for those with hearing difficulties and toilet facilities for the disabled.